-If you cannot get out of your car to vote at your polling location, you can request poll workers provide a ballot curbside and vote from your car.
+A voter with a disability who is unable to enter the polling location, may request poll workers provide a ballot curbside and vote from their car.

 A voter with a qualifying disability under the Americans with Disabilities Act may vote remotely using the Board of Elections’ remote ballot marking system.
 Complete the application below and return to the BOE.

 - Complete an 11-G Application for access to the remote Absentee ballot.
 (Voter must provide Email)